-Each public body shall periodically meet to reviewall existing minutes of all be available only after prior closed meetings the public body (this includes records from all time that the board has been in existence).
-Meetings to review minutes shall occur every 6 months. or as soon thereafter as is practicable, taking nature and meeting schedule of the public body.
+Each public body shall periodically meet to reviewall prior closed meetings the public body (this includes records from all time that the board has been in existence).
+Meetings to reviewminutes shall occur every 6 months. or as soon thereafter as is practicable, taking nature and meeting schedule of the public body.
 At such determination shall be made, and reported in an open session that (1) the need for confidentiality still exists as to all or part of those minutes or (2) that the minutes or portions thereof no longer require confidential treatment and are available for public inspection.
-5 LCS 120/2.06(d), amended by P.A.
-102-653.
+5 ILCS 120/2.06(d), amended by P.A.
+102- res, ii prerequisites are met.